davidbestue/wm_distractor_filtering/README.md

 + ***Create_data_psychophysics.ipynb***
 Creates the DataFrame from raw data
 + ***Correction_data_psychophysics.ipynb***
-Remove wrong and outliers.
+Remove wrong trials and outliers.
 Adds columns of interest.
-Adds the correction from the perceptual biases (not used later on when analyzed).
+Adds the correction from the perceptual biases (not used later on in the analysis).
 + ***Subject_summary.ipynb***
 Analysis of the interference effects created by the distractors.
 + ***Serial_effects.ipynb***